I'm Alan Partridge: Premise

-Alan Partridge was created by Steve Coogan and the producer Armando Iannucci for the 1991 BBC Radio 4 comedy programme On the Hour, a spoof of British current affairs broadcasting, as the show's sports presenter.
+Alan Partridge was created by Steve Coogan and producer Armando Iannucci for the 1991 BBC Radio 4 comedy programme On the Hour, a spoof of British current affairs broadcasting, in which Partridge served as the show's sports presenter.
+The character was presented as an overly confident, self-important and socially awkward broadcaster, whose attempts to project the image of a successful media personality were frequently undermined by his lack of judgement and poor interpersonal skills.
 In 1992, Partridge hosted a spin-off Radio 4 spoof chat show, Knowing Me, Knowing You with Alan Partridge.
+The programme developed the character beyond his original role as a sports presenter, establishing many of the characteristics and comic themes that would later become central to the television series.

 On the Hour transferred to television as The Day Today in 1994, followed by Knowing Me, Knowing You later that year.
 The series ends with Partridge accidentally shooting a guest.
+This marked an early example of the character's tendency to respond to increasingly chaotic situations with a mixture of misplaced confidence, panic and poor decision-making, traits that would continue to define his subsequent appearances.